CLI Reference

 Handbook Organization

-- One service per handbook: Keep each API in its own handbook
+- One handbook per service: Keep each API separate

 Service Authentication